Grieving a Parent with Dementia: A Family’s Story of FTD Caregiving

 The practical tasks were manageable.
 The emotional weight was crushing.
 She didn’t understand why she had to leave her home or why we were managing her money.
 We were protecting her, but it felt like betrayal.

-A Documentation System That Reduced Guilt
+A Documentation System That Reduced My Guilt

 One of my most helpful tools was a simple spiral notebook.
 I logged incidents: dates she wandered, what triggered delusions, unsafe behaviors, and times she couldn’t complete basic tasks.